Tazaf/ionicitude/README.md

 ## 1a.
 With `ionic add`

-From within your app's root directory, type:
+Using any command ligne tool, go to your app's root directory and type:

 `ionic add tazaf/ionicitude`

 _Note : this is just syntactic sugar for `bower install`_

-**The package will be installed in the `www/lib/ionicitude`.**
+After some download, Ionicitude will be installed on your project. **The files will be locate in `www/lib/ionicitude`.**

 You will then need to add the following line in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :